hiylx/icera1n/README.md

 ## Backing up and restoring activation files?
 What's that for ???

 Backing up and restoring activation files is necessary when you downgrade a device using iOS 16 / 17 SEP or in simple terms when you downgrade a device which supports iOS 16 / 17 to iOS 15.
 If you don't backup and restore your activation files you will be stuck in setup after you finish the restore.

+## ( Coming Soon)

+ - Guide on backing up and restoring activatin files already exists but I did not test it yet so don't do it.
+ - Bypassing iCloud lock